Domestic and Abroad Programs

 Process for studying in an off-campus program

-Students studying abroad or in an off-campus domestic program work through Skidmore’s OCSE (Off-Campus Study and Exchange) office.
+Students studying abroad or in an off-campus domestic program work through Skidmore’s Office of Off-Campus Study and Exchanges.
 They also work with their academic advisor to choose a program and courses that

 will enhance their education and interests.

 Each year, Skidmore sponsors a number of faculty-led travel seminars to locations around the world.
 Travel seminars that complement the ES curriculum allow students to learn about environmental issues in another part of the world.
 Travel seminar courses meet weekly over the course of a semester, plus involve a trip where students accompany one or two faculty members as they explore a focused topic that uses the destination as a classroom.
 During Spring 2016, students have the opportunity to take Tropical Field Ecology, and travel to the Monteverde Research Station in Costa Rica.
 For more information, view the brochure.